What are the annual earnings for a full-time minimum wage worker?

 Will a minimum wage job keep workers out of poverty?

 Whether full-time work at minimum wage keeps a worker out of poverty depends on their family size and whether others in the household work.
-Someone who works full time for minimum wage and lives alone will earn above their poverty threshold.
+Someone who works full time for minimum wage and lives alone will earn below their poverty threshold in 2025.
 For single parents who work minimum wage, however, staying above poverty can be particularly challenging, even with full-time work.

-This means that in order to have earnings above their poverty threshold, a single parent with one child, for example, would have to earn at least $7.95 per hour working full-time.
-At the current federal minimum wage of $7.25, this single parent would have to work at least 2,282 hours during the year, or an average of about 43.8 hours each week.
+This means that in order to have earnings above their poverty threshold, a single parent with one child, for example, would have to earn at least $12.82 per hour working full-time in 2025.
+At the current federal minimum wage of $7.25, this single parent would have to work far more than 40 hours each week to exceed their poverty guideline.

 The larger the family, the more hours of work are required to stay above poverty with a single minimum-wage income.
-A single parent working at the current minimum wage with two children would have to work at least 2,668 hours annually—more than 50 hours each week—to keep the household above poverty.
+A single parent working at the current minimum wage with two children would have to work very substantially more than a standard full-time schedule to keep the household above poverty.

 Do workers at the minimum wage still need government assistance?